Jabronious/az-devops-project-2/README.md

 * Architectural Diagram:
 ![image](https://user-images.githubusercontent.com/14021591/129821847-1c9d4549-aa44-4046-843c-915ea03ed05c.png)

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:

 * Project running on Azure App Service
     - Once the repo has been cloned into the Cloud Shell run `cd az devops-project-2`
     - run `az webapp up -n az-devops-project-2`